social-media-ethics-automation/book/docs/_sources/ch12_recommendations/02_individual_concerns.md

 # Individual Concerns with Recommendation Algorithms

-Let's look at some individual concerns with how recommendation algorithms work.
+Let's look at some of the concerns that an individual user might have with recommendation algorithms.

 ## How recommendations can go well or poorly